joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 Remember to install your packages correctly so that we will be able to run / compile your app by running npm install, npm start.

 Your app should also have a **clean** console.
 We don't want to see you Warnings, Errors, or Logs.

+# Goals for 5/10

+- Main: By 4:30, I want to have "berries" specs passing all of the tests. "home" is mainly a display thing, so I would like to get that done and passing all tests as well.